mander101/cs6242-project-air-pollution/team048final/README.txt

 This package contains all the information necessary to employ an interactive map of air pollution using Tableau's software and to run prediction models using Jupyter notebooks.

 Our Pyhton code consists of three different notebooks:
-1) CSE 6242-Project : This is mainly for data manipulation and integration, needs the datasets
+1) data_extraction_and_manipulation : This is mainly for data manipulation and integration, needs the datasets
         i. pollution_us_2000_2016.csv which is a very large file, you can access here: https://www.kaggle.com/datasets/sogun3/uspollution/code
         ii. death_data.csv which is shared in CODE folder

-2) CSE 6242-Project-Prediction: This is for prediction models for average N02 emission level, needs the datasets
+2) prection_model_no2: This is for prediction models for average N02 emission level, needs the datasets
         i.
 The datasets above
         ii. manufaturing_totals_2000_to_2016_restructure.csv which is shared in CODE folder iii.
 CA_county_cars.csv which is shared in CODE folder

-3) CSE 6242-Project-Prediction-2: This is for prediction models for respiratory death counts, needs the datasets
+3) prediction_model_respiratory_death_counts: This is for prediction models for respiratory death counts, needs the datasets
        i. df3.csv which can be obtained from the last notebook, we also share it in CODE folder

 INSTALLATION: